Dimeben/meme-generator/README.md

 ### Objectives:

-- understand concept of form validationinformation is sent to the server
+- understand concept of client-side form validation
 - use CSS and html attributes to help with validation and navigation
 - design an engaging and navigable UX with clear feedback